The sale of a 7.6 hectare property in the Peacocke area of Hamilton will open up the south-east of the city for further residential development.

 The Peacocke area was handed over to Hamilton from the Waipa District in 1989 for the city to use for future growth.
 In early 2017 Hamilton City Council put forward a proposal for $240 million from the Government’s $1 billion Housing Infrastructure Fund, with $162 million to go into the Peacocke development.

 “Developing Peacocke has been in the district plan for nearly 30 years,” says Alcock.
 “It’s been on the books for a long time, with a lot of hard work behind the scenes between developers and vendors to get it going.

 “And residents are bound to benefit from living in an area the Government and council are invested in developing, particularly with all the new infrastructure going in at the moment.”

-Pictured below: Brian Alcock (left) and contractor Toby Nicholl from Camex Earthworks and Drainage
+PICTURED ABOVE: Brian Alcock (left) and contractor Toby Nicholl from Camex Earthworks and Drainage